ibm-cloud-docs/databases-for-enterprisedb/howto-user-management.md

 {: cli}
 {: api}

 You can bypass creating users through {{site.data.keyword.cloud_notm}} by creating users directly in EnterpriseDB with `psql`. `psql` makes use of PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html){: external}.
-Users and roles created in `psql` must have all of their privileges set manually, including privileges to the objects that they create.
+Users and roles that are created in `psql` must have all of their privileges set manually, including privileges to the objects that they create.

 Users that are created directly in {{site.data.keyword.databases-for-enterprisedb}} do not appear in _Service Credentials_, but you can [add them](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-connection-strings#adding-users-to-_service-credentials_).